codazoda/notes/InterviewOutline.md

 - Work / Life Balance

-	- What was the last movie you watched?

 	- What books have you read lately?

 	- What are you passionate about in your personal life?

-	- What are your hobbies, outside of work?

 	- What are you passionate about in your professional life?